xFalls/Image-Manager/README.md

   - F: Toggle file previews
   - F1: Open help
   - F2: Rename file
-  - F3: Quickly adds a preconfigured text in front of the name of the file
+  - F3: Quickly adds a preconfigured text in front of the name of the file (configurable in settings)
   - F4: Removes the preconfigured text
+  - F5: Reloads and refreshes all content
   - F11: Toggles fullscreen
   - F12: Open settings
   - M: Toggles endless scrolling mode